 See more:

-Overall, I recommend Downtown as the best area to stay in Nashville for first-timers because it has a super central location and it has a widest range of accommodation options.
-If you stay here, you will be located in the middle of actions, within walking distance to many attractions, restaurants, bars, and shops.
+Overall, I recommend Downtown as the best base in Nashville for first-timers due to its central location, safety, and a wide range of accommodation options for all budgets.
+Staying here puts you within walking distance to many attractions, restaurants, bars, and shops.